spotinst/help/src/docs/elastigroup/tools-integrations/elastic-beanstalk/README.md

 ---

-Tip:
+**Tip:**

-Before starting, verify that the most up-to-date [Spot IAM policy](https://docs.spot.io/spotinst-policy/) is configured in your AWS account
+Before starting, verify that the most up-to-date [Spot IAM policy](administration/api/spot-policy-in-aws) is configured in your AWS account.

 ---